1ForeverHD/ZonePlus/docs/contributing.md

 - Ensure your report includes a detailed explanation of the problem with any relavent images (such as console errors).

 ## Submitting a resource (video tutorial port, etc)
-- Resources to improve the usability of this project are welcome with open arms!
+- Resources to improve the usability of this project are much welcome!
 - Approved resources are featured in [resources] and potentially the [discussion thread].
 - To submit a resource, open an issue or reach out to [ForeverHD on the devforum].